Outsourcing is a cost effective and flexible way for organisations to quickly access expertise or resources to support their operations.

 - For example, if your organisation needs to be nimble and adapt to quickly changing customer demands, it is going to be frustrating having a slow, bureaucratic provider.

-4. Monitoring and reporting on the process
+Monitor and report on the process

 As with any process it is important to monitor the SLAs and KPIs (Key Performance Indicators).
 These will have been defined as part of the requirements and process development.